A row of illuminated glamping tents at Lungovita Beach Retreat in Windsor Essex, glowing under the night sky with trees and picnic benches nearby.

 Southwestern Ontario

-It’s also home to nature-based and wellness experiences such as hiking, stargazing and cold plunges.
+It’s also home to nature-based adventures such as kayaking, mountain biking and hiking, as well as stargazing and cold plunges.

 Operates seasonally.